Facts + Figures

 A Brief History

-Formerly known as the Vancouver School of Art, the institution was established in 1925.
+Formerly known as the Vancouver School of Applied and Decorative Arts, the institution was established in 1925.
 In 1978, it was designated a provincial institute before moving to Granville Island in 1980.
 A second building on Granville Island opened in 1994, and the following year, Emily Carr was granted authority to offer bachelor degrees and honorary degrees.
 In 2001, Finning International donated a parcel of land to Emily Carr, SFU, UBC and BCIT, in what is now known as the Great Northern Way Campus.
 In 2005, Emily Carr and North Island College launched a pilot project allowing students to earn a Fine Arts Diploma at NIC's Comox Valley Campus.
 In 2006, Emily Carr launched a Master of Applied Arts degree, and opened the Intersections Digital Studio, which has significantly expanded the university's research capabilities.
 In 2007, Emily Carr introduced a joint Bachelor of Fine Arts degree in Creative Writing and Studio Arts with UNBC.
 In 2008, the school was granted university status and in 2013, it launched a Master of Design Degree.